Transportation in Washington, D.C.: Washington Metro

 The Washington area is served by the Washington Metro rapid transit system, operated by the Washington Metropolitan Area Transit Authority (WMATA).
 The Metro opened in 1976 and currently has 98 stations across six lines covering 129 miles (208 km) of track.
 When measured by ridership, the Washington Metro is the second-largest rapid rail system in the United States and fifth-largest in North America.
 Riders pay using a SmartTrip Card, and the fare is determined by distance traveled on the system as well as the time of day.
 Fares are more expensive the farther one's trip is, and are also more expensive during peak hours of the weekday.
 Many suburban Metro stations have large parking garages for commuters to park in.
 These garages are free during the weekend but require payment during the weekdays.

 WMATA also operates Metrobus, a regional bus system serving D.C. and the closest immediate counties (described in greater detail below).
 The Washington Metro connects with both commuter rail and intercity rail systems at Union Station.

 DC Streetcar

 On February 27, 2016, the first line of the DC Streetcar was opened between Union Station and Oklahoma Ave/Benning Rd, running for most of its length along H Street.
-More lines are planned.
+The line was originally planned to be expanded further across the Anacostia River to Benning Road station alongside other planned lines.
+These plans however, never came to fruition and as a result the only 2 mile long line failed to attract sufficient riders to justify its cost.
+The streetcar was eventually cut from the city budget and ended operation on March 31, 2026.
+Current plans are for replacement by an electric bus, potentially powered by the streetcars existing overhead wires.